CrociDB/blog/content/post/lisp-adventures/one-two-three-infinity/index.md

 ![Memory and CPU from the execution of the naive and lazy foldl programs](images/naive-lazy-foldl.jpg)

-Well, the memory usage of the process is clearly rising up to 700mb (which I don't know if it's a setting in the Racket interpreter or something in my linux server).
+The memory usage of the process is clearly rising up to 700mb.
 Then it's killed.
-But there's an important thing to note here: the times.
+But there's an important thing to note here: the execution time.
 The naive version gets killed after around 3 seconds, whereas the lazy one goes over 10 seconds.
-That tells me that the lazy version actually getting something done, but is probably getting caught by the garbage collector.
+That tells me that the lazy version is actually iterating over the list for some time, but bloating the stack or the heap with garbage.

 In fact, I decided to test it with the `trace` library that Racket provides.
-The only problem is it only traces custom procedures.
+The problem is it only traces custom procedures.
 So I had to reimplement `foldl`:

 ```scheme
 (require racket/trace)